Kwang-chih Chang: Career

 Chang began his teaching career in the Anthropology Department at Yale University and later became the chair of the department.
 In 1977, he returned to Harvard to chair its Department of Anthropology.
 He became a member of the United States National Academy of Sciences in 1979 and the John E. Hudson Professor of Archaeology at Harvard in 1984.
 He was a Vice-President of Taiwan's Academia Sinica from 1994 to 1996.
 He trained many students over the years including distinguished archaeologists such as Bruce Trigger, Richard J. Pearson, and Choi Mong-lyong.

 Chang's main research interests included Chinese prehistory, archaeological theory, settlement archaeology, shamanism, Bronze Age society, and the development of and interaction between regional archaeological cultures in China.

-He died in 2001 from complications due to Parkinson's disease.
+He died on January 3, 2001, in Boston, from complications due to Parkinson's disease.
 Most of his books of personal research are preserved in the International Center for East Asian Archaeology and Cultural History, Boston University.